 Where to stay?

-As of November 7th, these establishments were compliant with all of the government’s requirements in order to operate.
+To date, a total of 378 establishments accounting to 14,021 rooms, were compliant with all of the government’s requirements in order to operate.
 Most of these accommodations are high-end resorts.
 Not to mention, some establishments admitted they had to increase room rates to compensate for the repairs.
 Talk about paying the price.
+List here.

 In this case, the island’s patrons like expats, foreign tourists, classes A and B will have the time of their lives on the island.
 But for the regular Juan and Maria, who could probably afford up to three stars accommodation, will have to wait a little longer.
 As Boracay will be fully operational by 2020 since the past six months was just the initial phase of the rehabilitation.